ethereum/homestead-guide/source/ethereum-ecosystem/dapps.rst

+.. _dapps:

 ********************************************************************************
 Dapps
 ********************************************************************************

-Dapps are programs which are run by many people that either uses or creates a decentralized network for some specific purpose (eg. connecting buyers and sellers in some marketplace, sharing files, online file storage, maintaining a currency).
-Ethereum-based decentralized applications (also called Đapps, where the Đ is the Norse letter “eth”) typically consist of an HTML/Javascript webpage and a special Javascript API for sending transactions to the blockchain, reading data from the blockchain, and interacting with Whisper and Swarm.
-A Đapp typically has a specific associated contract on the blockchain, though Đapps that facilitate the creation of many types of contracts are possible.
+      .
+A service that enables direct interaction between end users and providers (e.g. connecting buyers and sellers in some marketplace, owners and storers in file storage).
+Ethereum dapps typically interface users via an HTML/Javascript web application using a Javascript API to communicate with the blockchain.
+Dapps would typically have their own suite of associated contracts on the blockchain.

 Dapp directories
 ====================================